How To Get Pecs – Examining Upper Chest Exercises For A Full, Square And Masculine Upper Body

 This is where your sets and reps really come into play.
 Generally, I like to do 3-5 sets of 3-5 reps on 2 different exercises.
 This gives your muscles a solid and dense look.
-This is not, however the most effective way to build size, but this is how to get pecs that look solid!
+This is not, however the most effective way to build size, but this is how to get your pecs to look solid.

 In order to add some size to your upper pecs, you will need to do more total reps than that.
 When I am trying to add volume and gain muscle, I have been very pleased with the 5×5 approach as this will help your muscles maintain the dense look.
 If pure size is your goal, which isn’t too bad of an idea for the upper pecs specifically, then being in the rep range of 8-12 would be more beneficial.

-But I don’t even do that for size… Here is a slightly different approach on how to get pecs by Rusty Moore, the author of Visual Impact Muscle Building.
+But I don’t even do that for size… Here is a slightly different approach by Rusty Moore, the author of Visual Impact.
 He took a former Soviet special forces trainer’s mass building routine and slightly modified it for a very practical and effective routine.

 First off, we’ll be doing 2-3 exercises per body part to ensure that we fully develop the chest muscles.
-Here is an example of how to get pecs fast with this routine – these are not necessarily the exact exercises you have to do, but this will at least give you an idea how to create the workout.
+Here is an example of how to build your pecs fairly quickly with this routine – these are not necessarily the exact exercises you have to do, but this will at least give you an idea how to create the workout.